annie-carter/annie-carter/README.md

 * 💻 Experience in implementing and deploying machine learning solutions.
 * 💻 Understanding of database systems and SQL querying.
 * 💻 Excellent communication and presentation skills for effectively conveying complex data insights.
-* 💻 Fluent in Mandarin Chinese and Spanish
-* Currently finishing up dual degree program at Arkansas State University for  Doctorate in Nurse Practice with dual concentrationand in Leadership and Education/ MBA with dual concentration Business Analytics and Health Administration.
-Development break to complete Data Science Certificate at CodeUp, Inc.

-Combining my skills in Data Science, Organizational Leadership, and Education with my expertise in Diversity, Equality and Inclusion, Human Resource Management, and Operations, I bring a comprehensive and well-rounded approach to driving successful outcomes.
-Furthermore, I possess demonstrated language proficiency in Mandarin Chinese and Spanish, facilitating enhanced collaboration and communication with diverse teams and stakeholders.
+Combining my skills in Data Science, Organizational Leadership, and Education with my expertise in Nursing, Diversity, Equality and Inclusion, Human Resource Management, and Operations, I bring a comprehensive and well-rounded approach to driving successful outcomes facilitating enhanced collaboration and communication with diverse teams and stakeholders.